cognitedata/pygen/cognite/dm_clients/README.md

 ## Motivation

-Uploading some data into a FDM data model was cumbersome when interacting directly with the FDM API.
+Uploading some data into a DM data model was cumbersome when interacting directly with the DM API.

 ## Concepts

-`fdm` package takes Python code as the "source of truth".
+`dm_clients` package takes Python code as the "source of truth".
 So a normal workflow is like this:

 1. Define use case models in Python (in a "schema" module).
 2. Use CLI from this package to generate GraphQL schema.
-3. Use CLI from this package to upload this schema to FDM.
+3. Use CLI from this package to upload this schema to DM.
-4. Populate and manipulate data items / instances in FDM using a `DomainClient` provided in this package.
+4. Populate and manipulate data items / instances in DM using a `DomainClient` provided in this package.

 > Note: This might change in the future: as `gqlpygen` module evolves we should be able to dynamically create Python
-> data types from existing GraphQL schemas in FDM.
+> data types from existing GraphQL schemas in DM.

 ## Future

 Uncertain.
 No guarantees are made about maintenance of this project.
 Contributions, however, are very welcome!

-With the (future) arrival of GraphQL mutations in FDM, this package might become obsolete.
+With the (future) arrival of GraphQL mutations in DM, this package might become obsolete.

 ## Glossary

- * FDM - Flexible Data Model, data service by Cognite.
+ * DM - CDF Data Modeling, data service by Cognite.
 For our purposes, it is "the API".
- * `fdm` - this package
+ * `dm_clients` - this package
- * Space - FDM object, a high-level container for all things in FDM.
+ * Space - DM object, a high-level container for all things in DM.
 Like a namespace.
 Subordinate only to CDF project.
  * Data Model - Often used interchangeably with "Schema", a set of Domain Models (a.k.a. schema types) that together help model a use case.
  * Domain - knowledge domain, similar to use case (though we can have multiple use cases that use a single Domain, like several clients in a very similar business)
- * Domain Model - an `fdm` term - often used interchangeably with "schema type" - a single class of objects with all its fields, e.g. "pump" or "generator".
+ * Domain Model - a `dm_clients` term - often used interchangeably with "schema type" - a single class of objects with all its fields, e.g. "pump" or "generator".
- * Item - an `fdm` term - an instance of a Domain Model, e.g. generator "G42".
+ * Item - a `dm_clients` term - an instance of a Domain Model, e.g. generator "G42".
- * Instance - an FDM term - a data entity, either a Node or an Edge (see below).
+ * Instance - a DM term - a data entity, either a Node or an Edge (see below).
- * Node - an FDM term - a data entity, can contain multiple fields.
+ * Node - a DM term - a data entity, can contain multiple fields.
- * Edge - an FDM term - a data entity that connects two nodes (directionally).
+ * Edge - a DM term - a data entity that connects two nodes (directionally).
- * DomainAPI - an `fdm` term - a top-level Python class for a Domain.
+ * DomainAPI - a `dm_clients` term - a top-level Python class for a Domain.
 It provides easy access to various DomainModelAPIs (see below).
- * DomainModelAPI - an `fdm` term - a Python class (or class instance) which provides management over a single Domain Model, e.g. create new pumps, delete a pump, list all pumps...
+ * DomainModelAPI - a `dm_clients` term - a Python class (or class instance) which provides management over a single DomainModel, e.g. create new pumps, delete a pump, list all pumps...
- * DomainClient - an `fdm` term - a Python class (or class instance) which serves as a namespace for easy acces to all DomainModelAPIs in a use case.
+ * DomainClient - a `dm_clients` term - a Python class (or class instance) which serves as a namespace for easy access to all DomainModelAPIs in a use case.

 ## Installation